 Unlike other professional collaborations.
 The relationship between influencers and brands is one that requires a level of personal nurturing as well as mutual understanding.
 It is one that is more delicate than most professional relationships.
 The fear of rejection on both ends makes it very unique and prone to disturbances that could jeopardize an otherwise beneficial partnership.
 These are some common mistakes that you should avoid making when reaching out to your influencers.

 1. Irrelevant and Excessive Messages

-True, it’s important to build a good communication with your influencers.
-But you should be very aware of the type of messages you’re reaching out to your influencer with.
-Spamming a potential campaign partner with mass email blasts, excessive newsletters and forwards will very quickly become a nuisance for them and they may decide to end all correspondence.
+True, it’s important to build good communication with your influencers.
+But you should be very aware of the type of messages used in your influencer outreach emails.
+Spamming a potential campaign partner with mass email blasts, excessive newsletters, and forwards will very quickly become a nuisance for them and they may decide to end all correspondence.
 This also applies if you’re spamming them with emails and messages that are irrelevant to them.
 Messages unfitting to their personal brand will be dismissed.
 Not only by the influencer but also by their audience.
 As that is not the type of content they signed up to see.

 Additionally, keep follow-up emails to a minimum.
 Instead, look into analytics tools and techniques that will allow you to keep track of campaign progress, improve productivity and minimize superfluous interactions.